MicrosoftDocs/memdocs/autopilot/includes/create-dynamic-device-group.md

 > [!NOTE]
 >
-> The above steps are creating a dynamic group in Microsoft Entra which is used by Intune and Autopilot.
-Although the groups can be accessed in the Intune portal, they are Microsoft Entra groups.
+> The above steps are creating a dynamic group in Microsoft Entra that is used by Intune and Windows Autopilot solutions.
+Although the groups can be accessed in the Intune portal, they're Microsoft Entra groups.

 > [!TIP]
 >